--Jared Kushner, publisher of the New York Observer

 published by Harper Collins, edited by Peter Kaplan and

-designed by NYO Art director Nancy Butkus, and featuring a
+designed by NYO Art director Nancy Butkus.
+It featured a

 my earlier "Meet the Trumps!" cover).
 Tom McGeveran